Drain Blockage Causes

 Even if homeowners do not intentionally put large amounts of grease into the kitchen drain line, it can still accumulate over time with small amounts.
 Oil and grease from cooking pots and pans can run into the drain through a normal wash.
 A good method to prevent excess oils from going down the drain is by wiping down the pots and pans prior to washing or rinsing them in the sink.

-For kitchen drains with garbage disposal, food can become a common drain blockage cause.
+For kitchen drains with a garbage disposal, food can become a common drain blockage cause.

 What is the cure for drain blockages in the kitchen?
 Most common clogs can be solved with a professional snaking.
 This opens the inside of the drain pipe allowing for clear drains.
 If it is an older pipe with heavy grease buildup, simple snaking will not provide a permanent solution.
 Most plumbers will recommend a high powered hydrojetting to open the drain line back to its original diameter to fully clear the line.